 Yes.
 As a child I made up stories and plays for my sister and her friends to act in.
 I wrote poetry in my teens and my first novel when I was twenty-six.

 Yes, I was.
 If you are being bullied, you should talk to someone.
 If they won’t listen, find someone who will.
 Being bullied at school is not okay.

 Aside from reading and writing, I love watching films, going to the theatre, listening to music, and bouncing on my mini-trampoline.

 A few of my favourite films include Manhattan (1979) Margaret (2011) and Far from the Madding Crowd (2015).
 My favourite film when I was a teenager was Mystic Pizza (1988).

 My taste in music is very varied.
 It depends on my mood.

 I also enjoy photography, particularly street photography.
 I love taking photographs and how it’s possible to tell a story in a single image.

 I love to read so this is a tough one for me.
-A few of my favourites include: The French Lieutenants Woman by John Fowles, Of Human Bondage by Somerset Maugham, Lolita by Vladimir Nabokov and The Black Prince by Iris Murdoch.
+A few of my favourites include: The French Lieutenants Woman by John Fowles, Of Human Bondage by Somerset Maugham, Mrs Dalloway by Virginia Woolf and Jude the Obscure by Thomas Hardy,

 My favourite novel when I was sixteen was Shanghai Baby by Wei Hui.